 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements, explanation of benefits, and credit reports for suspicious activity.
-You may also review the information contained in the attached Steps You Can Take to Help Protect Your Information.
+We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements and credit reports for suspicious activity.
+You may also review the information contained in the attached Steps You Can Take to Help Protect Personal Information.
+There you will also find more information on the credit monitoring and identity protection services we are making available to you.
+While HRCA will cover the cost of these services, we are not able to enroll on your behalf and you will need to complete the activation process.

 For More Information.
 We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call our call center at 1-855-515-1650, Monday through Friday from 8:00 a.m. to 5:30 p.m.
-Central Time.
-You may also write to APS at: 3500 Colonnade Parkway, Suite 500, Birmingham, AL 35243.
+If you have additional questions, please call our call center at [number and hours of operation].